 After the initial cleaning and test wire-up (video above), John cleaned and dismantled the light, and did some work to straighten a bent housing.
 He noticed that the original paint was silver, which was pretty common for signals installed in New Jersey before WWII.

 The red and amber lenses are the original Cornings with an older, darker pigment.
 The photo on the left shows a more modern amber lens on left and the old amber lens from John’s signal on the right.
-The color of the older lens is like that of an old beer bottle.
+The color of the older lens is more like that of a beer bottle.

 A new terminal block was installed and then it was lit up again (video below).
 I’ll admit I’m a tad jealous!